DozietheDev/Production-EKS-CI-CD-Terraform/README.md

 Ensure your domain DNS points to the Load Balancer created by the Nginx ingress.

 # Notes
-Letsencypt instead of ACM was used for tls because of it is free and open sourced but in the for better production security, it is better to use ACM
+Letsencypt instead of ACM was used for tls because of it is free and open sourced but for better production security, it is better to use ACM